-The average number of people employed by the Group across its three divisions as at 31 December 2018 stood at 5,708.
-Collectively, these people serve 2.4 million customers in the UK and ROI.
-Vanquis Bank is a supplier of credit cards in the non-standard credit market and has operations in Bradford, London and Chatham, Kent.
-The Consumer Credit Division (CCD), which operates under the Provident home credit and Satsuma brands, is headquartered in Bradford, with 139 branches across the UK and ROI.
+The total number of people employed by the Group across its three divisions as at 31 December 2020 stood at 4,232.
+Collectively, these colleagues serve 2.1 million customers in the UK and ROI.
+Vanquis Bank is a supplier of credit cards and loans in the non-standard credit market and has operations in Bradford, London and Chatham, Kent.
+The Consumer Credit Division (CCD), which operates under the Provident home credit and Satsuma brands, is headquartered in Bradford, with 97 branches across the UK and ROI.
 The third division, Moneybarn, is a non-standard vehicle finance company and has operations in Petersfield, Hampshire.

-In 2018, the Group’s revenue was £1.1bn and its annual procurement spend was £192m.
-The majority of the Group’s tier one suppliers are based predominantly within the UK and ROI.
-These suppliers range in size and scale from small to medium-sized enterprises, to large multinational corporations.
-The highest area of spend for the Group is on professional services such as consultancy and legal fees as well as credit checking services.
-Other areas of high spend include IT licenses, advertising, and property rent and service charges.
+In 2020, the Group’s revenue was £805.7m and its annual procurement spend was £240.7m.
+Most of the Group’s tier one suppliers are based within the UK and ROI.
+These suppliers range in size and scale from small and medium-sized enterprises, to large multinational corporations.
+The highest area of spend for the Group is on professional services (consultants, contractors, etc), postage, credit card processing, customer referrals, data centre hosting, credit score checking services and consultancy and legal fees.
+Other areas of high spend include software licenses and support, contractor sourcing and recruitment, and property and facilities management.

-Following the publication of the Group’s first and second statements on the Modern Slavery Act 2015, the Group has developed a broad understanding of the areas within its businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
-To ensure that there is a high level of staff awareness of issues relating to modern slavery and human trafficking, particularly within the Group’s procurement and partnerships teams, the Group will seek to harmonise the due diligence processes and procedures used by the Group’s operating companies to manage supply chain-based risks, and develop metrics to measure the effectiveness of Group’s approach to ensuring that its supply chains are free from modern slavery and human trafficking.
+The Group has developed a broad understanding of the areas within its businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
+To ensure that there is a high level of colleague awareness of issues relating to modern slavery and human trafficking, particularly within the Group’s procurement and partnerships teams, the Group will continue to seek to harmonise the due diligence processes and procedures used by the Group’s operating companies to manage supply chain-based risks, providing training where appropriate.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act and has been approved by the Provident Financial plc board of directors and will be reviewed and updated at least annually.